You might have missed this.

 Once you have installed W3 Total Cache, you should see an immediate improvement in your site’s speed.

-If you don’t, and you don’t know what to do, you should talk to a developer who specializes in site speed optimisation to help you out solve the problems GTmetrix indicates.
+If you don’t, and you don’t know what to do, you should talk to a developer who specializes in site speed optimisation (or learn to increase website speed yourself) to help you out solve the problems GTmetrix indicates.

 Another common issue is the lack of a Content Delivery Network (or CDN), which would make the user download your site’s elements from the location of your server.